When appraising an aircraft, knowledge, experience, and judgment are critical.

 Mr. Bransky holds two degrees granted by Southern Illinois University in 1980: a B.S. in Aviation Management and an A.A.S. in Aviation Technology.
 In 2006 he earned the highly respected Certified Aviation Manager (CAM) designation from the National Business Aviation Association (NBAA).
 Active aviation related professional memberships include the: Aviation Insurance Association (AIA), Lawyer-Pilots Bar Association (LPBA), and National Business Aviation Association (NBAA).

 A detailed curriculum vitae is available upon request.

-PLEASE CONSIDER THIS: Before you hire someone to appraise your aircraft or to develop expert opinions, exercise due diligence and ask the tough questions and exercise due diligence.
-Confirm their appraiser credentials, their appraisal experience, and the depth of their aviation background.
-Beware of inexperienced "low-ball" bidders... their learning curve may take place on your aircraft and the consequences of a poorly prepared appraisal could be costly to you.
+PLEASE CONSIDER THIS: Before you hire someone to appraise your aircraft or to develop expert opinions, exercise due diligence and ask the tough questions.
+Confirm their appraiser credentials, their experience, and the depth of their aviation background.
+Beware of inexperienced "low-ball" bidders... as their learning curve could take place on your aircraft with costly consequences.

 Remember... working with an experienced professional brings peace-of-mind.
-Mr. Bransky's decades of high quality experience assures that your aircraft appraisal needs will be handled correctly, thoroughly, and professionally.
+Mr. Bransky's decades of high quality aviation experience assures that your aircraft appraisal or expert witness requirements will be handled properly, thoroughly, and professionally.

 Call (404) 921-3767 to discuss how we may be of service to you and your organization.